-You may just need the best relationship advice when you have some relationship questions.
-Or you want to get the best professional advice possible to try and save your relationship or marriage if your relationship is in real trouble.
+You may just want the best relationship advice when you have some relationship questions.
+Or you're going to need the best professional advice to try and save your relationship or marriage if you are in real trouble.

-Secondly, you will need to consider if the advice you have been given is biased or unbiased advice on relationships.
-I'll explain, but before I do - a word or two about who you should definitely not ask for advice ...
+Secondly, you'll need to consider if the advice you've been given is biased or unbiased advice on relationships.
+I'll explain more about this, but before I do - a word or two about who you should definitely not ask for advice ...

-Do yourself a favour, do not take any advice from someone, family or friends, if:
+Do yourself a favour; don't take any advice from someone (family or friends) if:

-So, when you seek relationship advice, by all means speak to friends and family - in fact I think it is a very good idea to share your troubles.
-However, just be aware that their direction and advice to you may be biased.
+So, when you seek help and advice, by all means speak to friends and family - in fact I think it's a very good idea to share your troubles.
+However, just be aware that their direction and advice to you may not be completely impartial.

 People who are not directly involved with you are more likely able to offer unbiased relationship advice.
-It has no bearing on them what you decide to do, they won't be affected regardless of the outcome of your decisions.
+It has no bearing on them what you decide to do and they won't be affected - regardless of the outcome of your decisions.

 So, where do you go for that kind of counsel?